JosephEoff/josepheoff.github.io/_posts/2021-05-10-androidtranscribe4.md

 |------------------------------|
 |![Coupling capacitor](/assets/2021-05-10-androidtranscribe4/14.jpg)|

-Pay attention the the negative stripe on the capacitor.
-The the pin indicated by the negative stripe goes towards the resistors (towards the earphones.)
+Pay attention to the negative stripe on the capacitor.
+The pin indicated by the negative stripe goes towards the resistors (towards the earphones.)

 Connect R5 to C1.